Copper: Environmental impacts

+greenhouse gas emissions primarily from electricity consumed by the company, especially when sourced from fossil fuels, and from engines required for copper extraction and refinement.

+The environmental cost of copper mining was estimated at 3.7 kg CO_{2}-eq per kg of copper in 2019.
+Codelco, a major producer in Chile, reported that in 2020 the company emitted 2.8 t CO_{2}-eq per ton (2.8 kg CO_{2}-eq per kg) of fine copper.

 Alloys

 Numerous copper alloys have been formulated, many with important uses.
 Brass is an alloy of copper and zinc.
-Bronze usually refers to copper-tin alloys, but can refer to any alloy of copper such as aluminium bronze.
+Bronze usually refers to copper–tin alloys, but can refer to any alloy of copper such as aluminium bronze.
+Copper-tin bronzes with various additional metals have been used to create bells for centuries; the composition of the alloy directly affects the tone and mechanical characteristics of the instrument.
 Copper is one of the most important constituents of silver and karat gold solders used in the jewelry industry, modifying the color, hardness and melting point of the resulting alloys.
 Some lead-free solders consist of tin alloyed with a small proportion of copper and other metals.

 The alloy of copper and nickel, called cupronickel, is used in low-denomination coins, often for the outer cladding.
 The US five-cent coin (currently called a nickel) consists of 75% copper and 25% nickel in homogeneous composition.
-Prior to the introduction of cupronickel, which was widely adopted by countries in the latter half of the 20th century, alloys of copper and silver were also used, with the United States using an alloy of 90% silver and 10% copper until 1965, when circulating silver was removed from all coins with the exception of the Half dollar - these were debased to an alloy of 40% silver and 60% copper between 1965 and 1970.
+Prior to the introduction of cupronickel, which was widely adopted by countries in the latter half of the 20th century, alloys of copper and silver were also used, with the United States using an alloy of 90% silver and 10% copper until 1965, when circulating silver was removed from all coins with the exception of the half dollar—these were debased to an alloy of 40% silver and 60% copper between 1965 and 1970.
 The alloy of 90% copper and 10% nickel, remarkable for its resistance to corrosion, is used for various objects exposed to seawater, though it is vulnerable to the sulfides sometimes found in polluted harbors and estuaries.
 Alloys of copper with aluminium (about 7%) have a golden color and are used in decorations.
 Shakudō is a Japanese decorative alloy of copper containing a low percentage of gold, typically 4–10%, that can be patinated to a dark blue or black color.

 Compounds

 Copper forms a rich variety of compounds, usually with oxidation states +1 and +2, which are often called cuprous and cupric, respectively.
-Copper compounds, whether organic complexes or organometallics, promote or catalyse numerous chemical and biological processes.
+Copper compounds promote or catalyse numerous chemical and biological processes.